 Do you have any other impending business to attend to right now?

-It’s silly to ask because we both know your answer is an obvious NO since you’re reading this.
+It’s silly to ask because we both know your answer is an obvious “no,” since you’re reading this.

-You’re supposed to pick up kids from school.
+But let’s say you’re supposed to pick up kids from school.

 Or watch your favourite show on TV.

 There are millions of things you could’ve been doing right now.